MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/zone-redundant-content.md

 Some cost optimization considerations include:

 * Save money when you reserve resources in advance.
 Several services in this architecture are eligible for Reserved capacity pricing.
 For more information about Reserved capacity, see [Reservations][reservations].
 * Function Apps can be hosted in the same dedicated App Service Plan as the API Apps.
 Combining the plans removes the segmentation of frontend and backend services and introduces risk of noisy neighbor effect; backend services could consume resources needed by frontend services, and vice-versa.
+Hosting Functions in an App Service plans also negates the elasticity benefits the Elastic Premium plan.
 * Private endpoints can be removed to save costs.
 Conduct a risk assessment to determine the risk of enabling public endpoints on backend services.
 Use [Managed Identities][msi] and enable service firewalls to provide defense in depth.

 > An example bill of materials for this architecture can be viewed in [Azure Pricing Calculator][bom].